 Source: kali9 / Getty

 When I was a new parent the thought of traveling with children made me cringe.
 I remember going on vacations with friends or with my boo and observing other travelers with their children who were losing their minds.
 Screaming, crying, fighting with siblings, not listening, and whining, oh the whining.
 But, I absolutely love traveling, it’s one of the things I love doing the most.
-So when I became a mother, I knew I had to find a way to make it work because I couldn’t stop traveling, but I didn’t want to deal with the drama I’d seen many times in the past.
+In fact, as I write this, I have just finished looking through some fabulous fiji vacation packages online.
+I would love to go to Fiji one day.
+It looks like such a beautiful country.
+What are some of your dream travel destinations?
+Anyway, when I became a mother, I knew I had to find a way to make it work because I couldn’t stop traveling, but I didn’t want to deal with the drama I’d seen many times in the past.
 Through trial and error and asking questions of other parents traveling with kids who seemed to manage the travel experience well, I have come up with some best practices for traveling with kids.

 - Get Organized and Start with a Checklist: I have found over the years of traveling with my kids that part of the planning process should include creating a checklist.
 It sounds super basic and maybe even time-consuming bit it can be a total lifesaver.
 Here is a great example of a checklist from Travel Mamas.com that covers everything you need to do leading up to vacation, from checking with your kids’ school about missed work to coordinating pet sitters and packing travel snacks, games, and necessary medications.